Nice to meet you.

 • Your direct supervisor should be informed of all expected absences as soon as possible: a two-week notice is preferred.

-No definite rule can be established to govern discipline for excessive absenteeism or tardiness.
+No definite rule can govern discipline for excessive absenteeism or tardiness.
 Individual circumstances and job demands differ.
 Therefore, we reserve the right to discipline you for excessive absenteeism or tardiness any time we determine that your absences or tardies, if not protected by law, are unreasonably disruptive to our work or detrimental to efficient operations or employee morale.

 Account for your workplace culture

-That’s because having a healthy work environment that promotes overall wellbeing is actually helpful for companies’ bottom lines.
-Happy workers are more productive so if you’re seeing a decline in employee morale, engagement, and presence, it might be a good time to take a look at your workplace culture.
+That’s because having a healthy work environment that promotes overall well-being is actually helpful for companies’ bottom lines.
+Happy workers are more productive, so if you’re seeing a decline in employee morale, engagement, and presence, it might be a good time to take a look at your workplace culture.

 • Are you looking at your employees as humans with real problems?